 A smart home can monitor and control everything in various fields such as home appliances (e.g., TV, air conditioner, refrigerator), energy consumption devices (e.g., water, electricity, air conditioning), and security devices (e.g., door lock, surveillance camera) through a communication network.

 While it may be convenient to control a smart home from a remote device (such as a smartphone), there are many cases of how critical security devices like locks, alarms, and even baby monitors can be hacked.
 If the smart home is hacked or the smart home data set is shared with the public, smart home devices like smart plugs or lightbulbs can provide entry points for hackers.
 For example, hackers can easily predict when the house is vacant by analyzing the data measured by smart home devices.

+The k-anonymity algorithm is a basic model for personal information protection and can be used as one of the methods to ensure anonymity, which is one of the personal information protection methods suggested by GDPR.
+In other words, guaranteeing anonymity means a technology that makes it impossible to identify a specific individual in a dataset containing personal information.
+A technology that prevents specific personal information from being exposed by creating it is also used.
+K-anonymity is a technology that makes it impossible to extract personal information or specific information by easily combining different information and ensuring that at least k of the same value exists in a given data set.
+To this end, in k-anonymity, a part of the data set is modified, or arbitrary data is added so that all data have the same (or indistinguishable) k-1 or more data as themselves.
+Therefore, it is impossible for an attacker to know which data is being attacked in an unidentified data set.

 7.2.2 Source

+General Data Protection Regulation (GDPR) [i]

 7.2.3 Actors